-Assessment is not an infringement of academic freedom since it systematically seeks meaningful information to improve student learning across the institution.
-The Board-Union agreement (2010-2016) clearly states that the intent of Article VII (Participatory Governance) is to "establish and implement a means for providing broad participation by faculty, staff, administrators, and students in the decision-making processes that support student learning programs and services and improve institutional effectiveness while acknowledging the designated responsibilities of the Board and the College President".
-Furthermore, the new faculty job specifications identify assessment and program evaluation as a key faculty responsibility.
-Engagement in this collaborative effort is therefore crucial and expected.
+Assessment is not an infringement on academic freedom, since it systematically seeks meaningful information to improve student learning across the institution.
+The 2017-2023Agreement Between the GCC Faculty Union Local 6476 AFT/AFL-CIO & the GCC Board of Trustees clearly states that the intent of Article VII-Participatory Governance is to "establish and implement a means for providing broad participation by faculty and administrators in the decision-making processes that support student learning programs and services and improve institutional effectiveness, while acknowledging the designated responsibilities of the Board and the College President."
+Furthermore, shall participate where applicable in the development, revision, and implementation of departmental assessment activities.